Paper clip: Norwegian claim

-Norwegian Johan Vaaler (1866–1910) has erroneously been identified as the inventor of the paper clip.
-He was granted patents in Germany and in the United States (1901) for a paper clip of similar design, but less functional and practical, because it lacked the last turn of the wire.
-Vaaler probably did not know that a better product was already on the market, although not yet in Norway.
-His version was never manufactured and never marketed, because the superior Gem was already available.
+Norwegian Johan Vaaler (1866–1910) has been identified as the inventor of the paper clip.
+He was granted patents in Germany and in the United States (1901) for a paper clip of similar design, but less functional and practical.
+Because it was more complicated to insert into the paper, Vaaler probably did not know that a better product was already on the market, although not yet in Norway.
+His version was never manufactured and never marketed because the superior Gem was already available.

-Long after Vaaler's death his countrymen created a national myth based on the false assumption that the paper clip was invented by an unrecognised Norwegian genius.
+Long after Vaaler's death, his countrymen created a national myth based on the false assumption that the paper clip was invented by an unrecognized Norwegian genius.
 Norwegian dictionaries since the 1950s have mentioned Vaaler as the inventor of the paper clip, and that myth later found its way into international dictionaries and much of the international literature on paper clips.

 Vaaler probably succeeded in having his design patented abroad, despite the previous existence of more useful paper clips, because patent authorities at that time were quite liberal and rewarded any marginal modification of existing inventions.
 Johan Vaaler began working for Alfred J. Bryns Patentkontor in Kristiania in 1892 and was later promoted to office manager, a position he held until his death.
 As the employee of a patent office, he could easily have obtained a patent in Norway.
 His reasons for applying abroad are not known; it is possible that he wanted to secure the commercial rights internationally.
 Also, he may have been aware that a Norwegian manufacturer would find it difficult to introduce a new invention abroad, starting from the small home market.

 Vaaler's patents expired quietly, while the "Gem" was used worldwide, including his own country.
 The failure of his design was its impracticality.
 Without the two full loops of the fully developed paper clip, it was difficult to insert sheets of paper into his clip.
 One could manipulate the end of the inner wire so that it could receive the sheet, but the outer wire was a dead end because it could not exploit the torsion principle.
 The clip would instead stand out like a keel, perpendicular to the sheet of paper.
 The impracticality of Vaaler's design may easily be demonstrated by cutting off the last outer loop and one long side from a regular Gem clip.

 National symbol

 The originator of the Norwegian paper clip myth was an engineer of the Norwegian national patent agency who visited Germany in the 1920s to register Norwegian patents in that country.
-He came across Vaaler's patent, but failed to detect that it was not the same as the then-common Gem-type clip.
+He came across Vaaler's patent but failed to detect that it was not the same as the then-common Gem-type clip.
 In the report of the first fifty years of the patent agency, he wrote an article in which he proclaimed Vaaler to be the inventor of the common paper clip.
 This piece of information found its way into some Norwegian encyclopedias after World War II.